Understanding Cat Purring: The Language of Your Feline Friend

 Alternatively, a louder and more intense purr may suggest excitement or stress.
 If the purring sounds akin to a motor revving up, it likely means that your cat is either engaged in play or feeling overwhelmed by something nearby, like a loud noise or new visitors.

-Understanding the enigmatic language of cat's purring is crucial.
+Understanding the enigmatic language of cat purring is crucial.
 For instance, if your cat is purring while being gently petted in a calm environment, this likely reflects a sense of safety.

 In contrast, purring during unsettling situations, such as a trip to the vet, can serve as a self-soothing method.
-For example, research shows that 60% of cats exhibit purring in doctors' offices, which helps them cope with stress.
+Research shows that 60% of cats exhibit purring in doctors' offices, which helps them cope with stress.

 The frequency of a cat’s purr reveals its emotional state.
 Lower frequencies usually indicate relaxation, while higher frequencies may signal overstimulation.